carmelosammarco/tool4NC/README.md

 ## Installation:

 To use this software is suggested the creation of a python environment (python ~=3.6).
 It becames mandatory if your python version is part of the 2.* family.
-Following few basic instructions (if interesed) to install the module in a new ad-hoc environment.
+Following few basic instructions to install the module in a new ad-hoc environment.

 ### Procedure for the Anaconda python distribution: